 The Centre features many displays and hands on exhibits and a 3D theatre featuring programs on space and astronomy.
 The Dish Shop features a range of astronomy and space science books, DVDs, science toys and souvenirs.
 Whilst entry to the Visitor Discovery Centre is free there is a charge to view the 3D theatre.
 Enjoy a coffee stop or a meal at the award winning Dish Café onsite, or make use of the free BBQ and picnic facilities.

 History & Culture

 Gold & Sir Henry Parkes

 The Parkes area remained relatively unsettled until 1862 when the discovery of gold led to a hastily erected ‘canvas’ town known as “Currajong”.
-There was a further discovery of gold in 1871, and in 1873 the then Prime Minister of New South Wales, Sir Henry Parkes visited the diggings, and on December 1, 1873 the name of the settlement was changed from Bushmans to Parkes in honour of the great statesman.
+There was a further discovery of gold in 1871, and in 1873 the then Premiere of New South Wales, Sir Henry Parkes visited the diggings.
+On December 1, 1873 the name of the settlement was changed from Bushmans to Parkes in honour of the great statesman.